cloudflare/cloudflare-docs/content/api/reference/deprecations.md

 ## Zone settings - __cfduid
 **End of life date: May 10, 2021**

 The `__cfduid` cookie was set on Cloudflare HTTP responses and used for providing critical performance and security services on behalf of our customers.
-For more information on why we transitioned away from this cookie, refer to (Deprecating the `__cfduid` cookie)[https://blog.cloudflare.com/deprecating-cfduid-cookie/].
+For more information on why we transitioned away from this cookie, refer to [Deprecating the `__cfduid` cookie](https://blog.cloudflare.com/deprecating-cfduid-cookie/).

 Cloudflare permanently stopped adding a `Set-Cookie` header on all HTTP responses on May 10, 2021.
 The last `__cfduid` cookies expired 30 days after that.